-Many of the policies and procedures of the Center for Workforce Education differ from those of the for-credit areas of the College.
+Many of the policies and procedures of the Center for

+Workforce Education differ from those of the for-credit areas of the College.
 Those policies and procedures that are specific to non-credit are listed at www.jeffersonstate.edu/fasttrack.

-Workforce Education Classes for Individuals training, management training, leadership classes, Spanish, etc.; Learning has never been more convenient than it is by studying over the Internet.
-Through our partnerships, Jefferson State offers both instructorfacilitated and instructor-supported on-line classes.
-You may complete any of these courses entirely from your home or office at any time of the day or night.
+WORKFORCE EDUCATION CLASSES FOR INDIVIDUALS